 Croak Asset Management is a registered investment adviser.
 Registration with the United States Securities and Exchange Commission or any state securities authority does not imply a certain level of skill or training.

 Material Changes - Item 2

-The purpose of this page is to inform you of any material changes since the previous version of this disclosure brochure.
+The purpose of this page is to inform you of any material changes to this Brochure since our firm's last annual updating amendment filing.